 first, the council must ensure that no portion of the deficit relates to or originates in local revenues.
-Section 14(3) of the Act prohibits the expenditures in one year from exceeding the estimated local revenues collected.
+Subsection 13(3) of the Act prohibits the expenditures in one year from exceeding the estimated local revenues collected.

-second, the council must demonstrate how deficits are to be managed using the vehicle of the multi-year financial plan (which must be updated annually and made available to members of the first nation);
+second, the council must demonstrate how deficits are to be managed using the vehicle of the multi-year financial plan (which must be updated annually and made available to members of the First Nation);

-third, the council must ensure that deficits "do not have a negative impact on the credit worthiness of the first nation".
+third, the council must ensure that deficits "do not have a negative impact on the credit worthiness of the First Nation".

-Section 29 (Amendments to annual budgets): satisfies Law Standard 15.4.4 which requires the council to approve any change in the annual budget.
+Section 30 (Amendments to Budgets): satisfies Law Standard 16.5.3 which requires provisions dealing with amendment of the annual budget.

-Subsection (1): states that an annual budget must not be changed without the approval of the council.
+Subsection (1): states that the council must approve any changes to the annual budget.

-Subsection (2): prohibits a council from changing the annual budget unless there is a substantial change in the forecasted revenues or expenses of the first nation or in the expenditure priorities of the Council.
+Subsection (2): prohibits a council from changing the annual budget unless there is a substantial and unforeseen change in the forecasted revenues or expenses of the First Nation or in the expenditure priorities of the Council.
 This subsection is not required but is suggested.

-Cross references: This limitation on the authority of the council to amend the annual budget is subject to section 27(6) of the Sample Law that requires an amendment of the annual budget to address expected local revenues that cannot be calculated until after the March 31 deadline for annual budget approval and is subject to section 37 of the Sample Law that requires the council to amend the annual budget to address any emergency expenditures authorized under that section.
+Cross references: This limitation on the authority of the council to amend the annual budget is subject to subsection 28(6) of the Sample Law that requires an amendment of the annual budget to address expected local revenues that cannot be calculated until after the March 31 deadline for annual budget approval and is subject to section 38 of the Sample Law that requires the council to amend the annual budget to address any emergency expenditures authorized under that section.

-Section 30 (Local revenue budget requirements): satisfies Law Standard 15.2.
-If the first nation is raising local revenues, the council of a scheduled first nation must authorize the expenditure of local revenues in an expenditure law made under section 5(1)(b) of the Act or as permitted in section 13.1 of the Act.
-A first nation that has a law made under section 5(1)(a) of the Act (in effect a "property taxation law") or under section 5(1)(a.1) must make an expenditure law at least once a year that establishes a budget for the expenditure of revenues raised under those laws (see section 10 of the Act).
+Section 31 (Local Revenues Budget Requirements): satisfies Law Standard 16.3.
+If the First Nation is raising local revenues, the council of a scheduled First Nation must authorize the expenditure of local revenues in an expenditure law made under paragraph 5(1)(b) of the Act or as permitted in section 13.1 of the Act.
+A First Nation that has a law made under paragraph 5(1)(a) of the Act (in effect a "property taxation law") or under paragraph 5(1)(a.1) must make an expenditure law at least once a year that establishes a budget for the expenditure of revenues raised under those laws (see subsection 10(2) of the Act).

-This section confirms that the local revenues component of the annual budget must meet the requirements set out in the Act or in the standards of the First Nation Tax Commission - even if these requirements are different from those set out in a FAL.
+This section confirms that the local revenues component of the annual budget must meet the requirements set out in the Act or in the standards of the First Nations Tax Commission - even if these requirements are different from those set out in a FAL.
 This section is an example of a possible conflict between the FAL and the Act and how that conflict is to be resolved (see also section 6 of the Sample Law).

-Section 31 (Policy for first nation information or involvement): satisfies Law Standard 15.4.3 which requires a FAL or council policies and procedures to provide the means by which members of the first nation will be involved in or informed about the multi-year financial plan, the annual budget and any budget deficits or extraordinary expenditures.
-It is expected that there will be many acceptable methods to handle this issue among first nations.
+Section 32 (Policy for First Nation Information or Involvement): satisfies Law Standard 17.1 which requires a FAL or council policies and procedures to provide the means by which members of the First Nation will be involved in or informed about the multi-year financial plan, the annual budget and any budget deficits or extraordinary expenditures.
+It is expected that there will be many acceptable methods to handle this issue among First Nations.

-Subsection (1): requires the council to establish policies or procedures or give directions for how first nation members will be involved in or informed about the annual budget, the multi-year financial plan and the any budget deficits or extraordinary expenditures (see also section 25 of the Sample Law which requires information respecting any expected budget deficits to be set out in a multi-year financial plan).
+Subsection (1): requires the council to establish policies and procedures for how First Nation members will be involved in or informed about the strategic plan, the multi-year financial plan, the proposed annual budget including any budget deficits and local revenues components, any changes in the budget and extraordinary expenditures (see also subsection 26(2) of the Sample Law which requires information respecting any expected budget deficits to be set out in a multi-year financial plan).